Who is Rhialto?

 Many use a nickname on internet.
 Mine simply comes from a book I’ve read (one of the rare) which is called Rhialto the Marvellous written by Jack Vance.

-I never liked mandatory readings while attending High School/Secondary School, but after a perfect score in computer science I was eligible to get a prize.
+I never liked mandatory readings at school, but after a perfect score in computer science I was eligible to get a prize.
 I was given directions to a display cabinet to view all of the goodies and I remember there was several books on display.
-After a quick check at some book covers and reading the back I stopped at this one.
+After a quick look at some book covers and reading the back this one got my attention.
 Why a book if I don’t like to read?
 I’ve always been fascinated by the imaginary world of dungeons and dragons along with all of the magic.
 This book was exactly about magicians, and since it was not mandatory to read then I went ahead with it.
 The result – I liked it and I recommend it if you like the genre.

 This is the french cover of the 1985 edition which I find fascinating, made by Philippe Caza.